-In light of the above, we do not consider that Ofgem's working assumptions are acceptable and therefore cannot provide assurance that our licensees are financeable under these assumptions.
+assumptions are acceptable and therefore cannot provide assurance that our licensees are financeable under these assumptions.

-The Board is satisfied that, using WPD's internal modelling, our licensees are financeable on both a notional and actual capital structure basis under WPD's proposed alternative financing proposals.
+The Board is satisfied that our licensees are financeable on both a notional and actual capital structure basis under WPD's proposed alternative financing proposals.